frankfernandes747/sms-testing-project/README.md

 ### **RTM (Requirement Traceability Matrix)**
 Maps every requirement to test scenarios and test cases, ensuring complete coverage.

+### **Test_Sheet_School_Management_System**
+A spreadsheet that contains the Test Scenarios, RTM, and Test Cases in one place.
+This file serves as a combined reference for requirement mapping, scenario coverage, and detailed execution steps.

 ### **Bug Report**
 Lists all the issues found during testing along with severity, priority, reproduction steps, and screenshots.
 All screenshots are placed in the **bugs_screenshots** folder.